netceteragroup/siem-on-amazon-opensearch-service/source/cdk/README.md

 1. The pipeline source can be adapted in /source/cdk/mysiem/siem_pipeline_stack.py
 2. Push all changes to Github
-3. Bootstrap Pipeline to AWS Logging Account
+3. Bootstrap/Deploy the SIEM Pipeline Stack into the AWS Logging Account by executing:
 $./deployment/deployPipeline.sh
-4. Manually trigger pipeline
+4. The SIEM Pipeline should run afterwards but can also be triggered manually

 ## Redploy and start from scratch
 When you want to delete the OpenSearch Stack in Cloudformation some ressources wont be delted so you need to manualy perform this.
-Delete the Stack (can take up some time if there are issues) Delete all s3 buckets
+Delete the Stack (can take up some time if there are issues) Delete all s3 buckets created by SIEM
-Delete the KMS Keys
+Delete all s3 buckets notifications set on the linked buckets Delete the KMS Keys
 Delete the LogGroups